zuplo/docs/docs/articles/what-is-zuplo.md

 Many zuplo customers connect with services in Azure, AWS, GCP and even running on raw metal in colo locations.
-Our unique edge deployment profile means we work great with your API wherever it is and have a selection of options for [securely connecting to your backend](./securing-your-backend.md).
+Our unique edge deployment profile means we work great with your API wherever it's and have a selection of options for [securely connecting to your backend](./securing-your-backend.md).